idamariasofie/mildew-detection/README.md

 Implement a machine learning (ML) system based on convolutional neural networks (CNNs) to automate the detection of powdery mildew in cherry leaves.
 By leveraging image processing techniques and deep learning algorithms, the proposed solution aims to analyze cherry leaf images and classify them as healthy or infected with powdery mildew with high accuracy and efficiency.

 Business Benefits:
-1. Time Savings: By automating the detection process, Farmy & Foods can significantly reduce the time spent on manual inspections, enabling employees to focus on other critical tasks and increasing overall operational efficiency.
+1. Time Savings: By automating the detection process, Farmy & Foods can significantly reduce the time spent on manual inspections, enabling employees to focus on other critical tasks.
 2. Cost Reduction: The implementation of an ML-based solution eliminates the need for manual labor-intensive inspections, leading to cost savings associated with labor, resources, and potential crop loss due to undetected infections.
 3. Scalability: The proposed solution can scale to handle the inspection of large-scale cherry plantations, allowing Farmy & Foods to maintain consistent quality standards across all farms and effectively manage their agricultural operations.
 4. Quality Assurance: By accurately detecting powdery mildew in cherry leaves, the ML system ensures the timely identification and treatment of infected trees, preserving the quality and integrity of cherry products and enhancing customer trust and satisfaction.

 Success Criteria:
-1. Accuracy: Achieve a minimum accuracy rate of 97% in classifying cherry leaves as healthy or infected with powdery mildew, ensuring reliable detection performance across different farm environments and conditions.
+1. Accuracy: Achieve a minimum accuracy rate of 97% in classifying cherry leaves as healthy or infected with powdery mildew.
 2. Efficiency: Reduce the inspection time per cherry tree from 30 minutes to near-instantaneous detection using the ML system, allowing Farmy & Foods to streamline their agricultural operations and respond promptly to infections.
-3. Scalability: Deploy a scalable solution capable of handling the inspection of thousands of cherry trees across multiple farms, accommodating the company's growth and expansion plans without compromising detection accuracy or performance.
+3. Scalability: Deploy a scalable solution capable of handling the inspection of thousands of cherry trees,accommodating the company's growth and expansion plans without compromising detection accuracy or performance.

 Risk Mitigation:
 1. Data Privacy: Adhere to non-disclosure agreements (NDAs) and ethical guidelines when handling and processing sensitive data, ensuring the confidentiality and security of cherry leaf images and related information.
 2. Model Robustness: Conduct rigorous testing and validation of the ML model to ensure its robustness and reliability in detecting powdery mildew under various environmental conditions and image quality constraints.
-3. Deployment Challenges: Collaborate closely with IT and operational teams to address any technical challenges or infrastructure requirements during the deployment of the ML system, ensuring seamless integration with existing workflows and systems.
+3. Deployment Challenges: Collaborate closely with IT and operational teams, to address any technical challenges or infrastructure requirements during the deployment of the ML system, ensuring seamless integration with existing workflows and systems.

 Conclusion:
 By leveraging machine learning technology to automate the detection of powdery mildew in cherry leaves, Farmy & Foods can achieve significant improvements in operational efficiency, cost savings, and product quality assurance.
-The proposed ML solution not only addresses the immediate challenge of powdery mildew detection but also lays the foundation for future innovations and applications in agricultural pest and disease management, positioning Farmy & Foods as a leader in sustainable and technology-driven agriculture.

 ## Dashboard design (Streamlit App User Interface)